 For more details and a video go to Epcot Test Track.

-This 4 minute 40 second simulated flight ride takes guests over the amazing sights of California including Yosemite, The Wine Country, Monterey, San Francisco, San Diego and of course Disneyland.
+This 4 minute 40 second simulated flight ride takes guests over the amazing sights of the World including The Great Wall of China, Sydney Harbor, The Taj Mahal and Iguazu Falls in South America.

 This is one of those must do rights at Walt Disney World.
 There really isn’t anything like it at any other theme park.
-Truly a Disney original.
+Epcot’s Soarin’ is truly a Disney original.

 The height requirement is 40″ and young children do get an extra safety strap.
 Try and get a Fast Pass for this ride as lines up to 120 minutes are not unheard of.
 Either ride Soarin’ or Test Track as soon as you arrive at Epcot and get a Fast Pass for the other attraction.